anujmahajan28/tp/README.md

 As a result, our automation helped reduce manual testing time and improved overall release quality.

+Along with testing and reporting, our work relied on a strong tech stack.
+We mainly used Playwright, JavaScript, and SQL — supported by JIRA and Excel for test management and reporting.
+	•	Playwright handled the browser automation — simulating real user actions like logging in, creating a request, and validating approval screens.
+	•	JavaScript was the scripting language we used to write our Playwright test cases.
+	•	SQL came in for backend validation — checking if the data entered in the UI was correctly reflected in the database.
+	•	JIRA helped us manage test cycles, track defects, and plan sprint deliverables.
+	•	And Excel was used for summarizing NRT results and sharing daily execution status with the team.
 ⸻

 (End – Wrap Up)